-Bachelors of Science in Chemical Engineering from the Institute of Chemical Engineering, Biotechnology and Environmental Technology at SDU are immediately eligible for admission to the Master's level of the Chemical Engineering programme, provided the required qualifications have been attained via optional courses completed during the BSc (Eng.) programme or later.
-For all subject profiles, the X-REA1 course must be passed.
-Admission to the Chemical engineering subject profile requires the modules KE524 Quantum chemistry and KE525 Inorganic chemistry A to be successfully completed in advance (or completed during the 1st semester of the Master's level).
-Admission to the biotechnology and biorefining subject profile requires the module KE525 Inorganic chemistry A to be successfully completed in advance (or completed during the 1st semester of the Master's level).
+Bachelors of Science in Chemical Engineering from the Institute of Chemical Engineering, Biotechnology and Environmental Technology at SDU are immediately eligible for admission to the Master's level of the Chemical Engineering programme, provided the required qualifications have been attained via elective courses completed during the BSc (Eng.) programme or later.
+For all subject profiles, the course X-REA1 Design of Ideal Reactors must be passed.
+Admission to the Chemical engineering subject profile requires the modules KE524 Quantum chemistry and KE525 Inorganic chemistry A to be successfully completed in advance (or completed during the 1st semester of the master programme).
+Admission to the biotechnology and biorefining subject profile requires the module KE525 Inorganic chemistry A to be successfully completed in advance (or completed during the 1st semester of the master programme).